YottaDB/YDBDoc/ProgGuide/utility.rst

 %MPIECE
 +++++++++++

 The %MPIECE utility replaces one or more consecutive occurrences of the second argument in the first argument with one occurrence of the third argument.
-This lets $PIECE operate on the resulting string like UNIX awk.
+This lets $PIECE operate on the resulting string like UNIX `awk <https://en.wikipedia.org/wiki/AWK>`_.

 You can use the %MPIECE utility in Direct Mode or include it in a source application program in the following format: